ArtiScales/ParcelManager/src/main/resources/doc/scenarioCreation.md

 * ***SS***: use the straight skeleton method
 * ***MS***: use the median line skeleton method

-<h3>Building profiles</h3>
+<h3>Urban Fabric profiles</h3>

-It is possible to set different type of parcel tissues that would lead to the construction of buildings.
+It is possible to set different type of urban fabric that would lead to the construction of buildings.
-The java object **parameter.ProfileBuilding** from the ArtiScales-tools project is used.
+The java object **parameter.ProfileUrbanFabric** from the ArtiScales-tools project is used.
-The ***buildingType*** parameter defines the profile of the parcels parameters.
+The ***urbanFabric*** parameter defines the profile of the parcels parameters.